Ertiops/fastapi_template/README.md

 ### 📥 Install Dependencies

-Use `poetry` to create a virtual environment and install dependencies:
+Use `uv` to create a virtual environment and install dependencies:

 ```bash
 make develop